GaoShuang98/DINO-Mix/README.md

 The link of this paper:[[ArXiv](https://arxiv.org/abs/2311.00230)]

-The architecture of DINO-Mix as follows:
+The framework of DINO-Mix as follows:

 <img src="image/readme/architecture.png" width="700px">